Episode 14

-Today’s blog post is brought to you by M. Mendes who uses the Developmental, Individual differences, Relationship-based (DIR) approach with children and holds a Certificate of Proficiency in DIR/Floortime® from The Interdisciplinary Council on Development and Learning.
+This episode is brought to you by M. Mendes who uses the Developmental, Individual differences, Relationship-based (DIR®) approach with children and holds a Certificate of Proficiency in DIRFloortime® from The International Council on Development and Learning (ICDL).

-In the past few weeks, we have talked about the essentials of the DIR model.
-We have reviewed the concept of coregulation and explored a video of a Floortime session.
-We have touched upon the importance of determining where your child is developmentally and we have discussed how important it is to work on the early functional emotional developmental capacities (FEDC), or social-emotional development.
+In the past few posts, we have talked about the essentials of the DIR® model.
+We have reviewed the concept of co-regulation and explored a video of a Floortime session.
+We have touched upon the importance of determining where your child is developmentally and we have discussed how important it is to work on the early functional emotional developmental capacities (FEDCs), or social-emotional development.

 Motor planning is tricky and involves three parts: